 I got the inspiration for the glaze from a recipe by Jo Cooks.
 The glaze takes a few minutes to make and the salmon just 10 minutes to grill.

-You do have to soak your plank in water first, but if you buy the thin planks (1/4 inch) like I did, then the soaking only takes 10 minutes.
+You do have to soak your plank in water first, but if you buy the thin planks (1/4 inch) like I do, then the soaking only takes 10 minutes.

 So… pure maple syrup and salmon…how Canadian is this dish, eh?
 You won’t wait long for the groans and raves – it’s absolutely delish!

-- You can lay either individual salmon fillets on a plank or an entire half side of salmon.
-I often serve a full side of salmon for company right on the plank for a gorgeous presentation.
+- Full side of salmon: I often serve a full side of salmon for company right on the plank for a gorgeous presentation.

-- For the most part, I serve the salmon as a main dish hot, cold or at room temperature.
+- Individual salmon fillets: For the most part, I use several single salmon fillets and serve it as as a main dish hot, cold or at room temperature.

-- I have also served it as an appetizer (big hit!)
+- Appetizer: I love to serve plank salmon as an appetizer (big hit!).
 I either place it on a cutting board (skin removed) with a serving utensil and let my guests cut off small pieces.
 Or, I cut it into small pieces and serve it on cucumber rounds.

 Tailor To Your Taste